ClassicPress/dev-workflows/README.md

   ```

 ### Usage
-Follow those steps to release a new version:
+Follow these steps to release a new version:
 - From your repository go to "Releases".
 - Draft a new release.
 - In the "Choose a tag" dropdown put version number.
-- It will prompt "+ Create new tag: x.x.x on publish".
-Click on it.

   <img width="363" alt="Create new tag" src="https://github.com/ClassicPress/dev-workflows/assets/29772709/2b46f344-a248-48a9-a67a-eb4a019b18b7">